-Course Structure: 2 Credits Course (1 Credit for Classroom and Tutorials and 1 Credit for Field
+Course Structure: 2 Credits Course (1 Credit for Classroom and Tutorials and 1 Credit for Field Engagement)

-Engagement)

-S. No. Module Title Module Content Assignment Teaching/ Learning, Methodology No. of Classes 1 Appreciation of Rural Rural life style, rural society, caste and Prepare a map (physical, visual - Classroom 2 Society gender relations, rural values with or digital) of the village you Discussions 4 respect to community, nature and resources, elaboration of "soul visited and write an essay about inter-family relations in - Field visit 2
+S.No Module Title Module Content Assignment Teaching/ Learning Methodology No. of Classes - Prepare a map (physical, visual or digital) of the village - Classroom 2 1 Appreciation of Rural Society respect to community, nature you visited and write an essay about inter- family relations in that village.
+Discussions 4 elaboration of "soul of India lies in villages' (Gandhi), - Field visit 2